node-red/node-red.github.io/docs/index.md

 [This guide](creating-nodes/) covers how to create your own nodes and get them added to the palette.

-### More Nodes

-There are lots of nodes that are not in the main core of Node-RED, some from the project team and lots from contributors.
-We encourage contributors to [publish them via NPM](creating-nodes/packaging.html) to make installation easy.

-You can search the NPM repository for the [`node-red` keyword](https://www.npmjs.com/browse/keyword/node-red).

 ### Other places to get help

 If you have a question, suggestion or just want to say hello, there are various